Honey Bee Migration

 Description

-The bees choose a large maple in Bryant and Barbara's back yard in Ohio where they rest Honey Bee Migration while looking for a new home.
-The bees are shown in a cluster around the queen inside the red circle in this picture.
+The bees chose a large maple in Bryant and Barbara's back yard in Ohio where they rest while looking for a new home.
+The bees are shown in a cluster around the queen inside the red circle in the larger images.
 They wait in the shape of a beard of bees draped from the branches of the tree.
 Scouts are out, looking over possible hive sites.

 Sometimes a swarm will decide to make their home right out in the open, but typically they move on to another site, better protected and more suited for a home.
 If a beekeeper wants to catch a swarm, this is a perfect moment... they have no home and are easily within reach.
 All that is needed is an attractive home...